Table of Contents

 How to Tell When They Are Done

-If you have a batch that is destined for snacking instead of spreading, our Homemade Gluten-Free Chickpea Salted Crackers are a natural next step.
+If your beans are destined for snacking, our Homemade Gluten-Free Chickpea Salted Crackers are a great next step.

 Summary Checklist for Soft Chickpeas